jliszka/jliszka.github.com/_drafts/a-frequentist-approach-to-probability.md

     scala> htt.map(_.toDouble).ev
     res1: Double = 7.9854

-There we go, numerical confirmation that HTT is expected to appear after 8 flips and HTH after 10 flips.
+There we go, empirical confirmation that HTT is expected to appear after 8 flips and HTH after 10 flips.

 I'm curious.
 Suppose you and I played a game where we each flipped a coin until I got HTH and you got HTT.
 Then whoever took more flips pays the other person the difference.
 What is the expected value of this game?
 Is it 2?